ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/project/advanced_fields_calculator.rst

 - ``Operations``: List of operations to perform to compute the expression.

-We tend to divide expressions in ``general`` or ``non-general`` expressions.
+Expressions tend to be classified as either *general* or *non-general*.

-- For general expressions is intended expressions that are independent from a geometry definition.
+General expressions are generally independent of a geometry definition.
-In the previous screenshot, to calculate the magnetic field tangential component, there is no need to specify a geometry assignment.
+For example, in the previous image, to calculate the magnetic field tangential component, there is no need to specify a geometry assignment.
 Whereas in the following example, to calculate the voltage drop along a line, the line assignment is needed for the computation: